Nimzozo/Ab-Chess/README.md

 # ab-chess

-A chess object written in Javascript
+An object-oriented chess script written in Javascript.